stiero/quartic/README.md

 I set aside a portion of my machine's disk space as swap memory to train and validate several models.
 Since this is a big dataset and preprocessing made it even bigger, I had issues with RAM, with tasks often stopping due to memory exhaustion.

 Training an ensemble with the Random Forest model takes up most RAM (around 8-10 GB).
+If you run out of RAM, you may remove the RF model from the ensemble but this may affect the quality of predictions.

 ##### Dependencies
 I ran the project on Ubuntu 16.04 LTS on a machine with 12 GB of RAM.